-- 4.3.1 As members and officers: - A. We will treat everyone present with respect and courtesy at all meetings. - B. We will respect and comply with the authority of the chairperson. - C. We will keep our mobile phones on silent during meetings to avoid unnecessary disruption. - D. We will ensure all members are addressed as "Councillor" and all officers by their title or surname eg Mr/Ms Smith. - 4.3.2 As officers we will ensure we are inclusive in our approach inviting all local members to attend when we arrange meetings in a ward, or meetings about a ward issue, and informing all members of any ministerial or Royal visit or visit by other dignitaries and VIPs.
+- 4.3.1 As members and officers: - A. We will treat everyone present with respect and courtesy at all meetings. - B. We will respect and comply with the authority of the chairperson. - C. We will keep our mobile phones on silent during meetings to avoid unnecessary disruption. - D. When addressing members, trade union advisers, officers, deputations or representatives of external partners at meetings, we will use the appropriate title and will not address them by their first name. - 4.3.2 As officers we will ensure we are inclusive in our approach inviting all local members to attend when we arrange meetings in a ward, or meetings about a ward issue, and informing all members of any ministerial or Royal visit or visit by other dignitaries and VIPs.
 We will endeavour to avoid clashes with committee meetings and to ensure that, as far as is reasonable, all those to be invited are available.

 This does not apply to specific meetings we arrange with members at their or our request.